-(1) CÍ. (a) Inflation in the USSR (Myth and Reality) (AC/127-WP/449 of 10th December, 1975) (b) Imported inflation (AC/127-D/522 of 22nd December, • • 1975) (c) Inflation in the USSR and Eastern Europe (-) (AC/127-WP/451 of 9th January, 1976). $\langle \alpha \rangle$ m1 (in the second sec (2) The inila tionary pressure resulting from the deterioration in t he ter rms of trade with the West was nil till 1973 and with a terminal figure of 122.4 provided for in the 1971-75 Plan(1).
-These indices do not appear to take account of extra money and bonuses which the enterprises - concerned primarily with meeting the Plan targets - are increasingly paying in order to offset labour shortages.
+- 25. An analysis of price trends between 1968 and 1973 in industry, agriculture and construction points to the existence of moderate inflation. - 26.
+The increase in the extraction costs of basic commodities (iron, manganese, bauxite, oil, natural gas and so on) is explained by the increased utilization of a costly infrastructure in remote parts of Siberia. - (1) cf. (a) Inflation in the USSR (Myth and Reality) (AC/127-WP/449 of 10th December, 1975) - (b) Imported inflation (AC/127-D/522 of 22nd December, 1975) - (c) Inflation in the USSR and Eastern Europe (AC/127-WP/451 of 9th January, 1976)

+- 27. Repeated price adjustments for imported basic materials and equipment has also resulted in some inflationary pressures.
+However, the small volume of the Soviet Union's foreign trade shields it from marked foreign influence(1).
+Since trade with the industrialized countries of the West constitutes almost one-third of the overall USSR imports, a rise in price of the equipment from the West may affect certain sectors of Soviet industry which are dependent on Western machinery and technology(2). - 28.
+Wage increases seem to be larger than shown by the official statistics.
+According to the latter, the wage index towards the end of 1975 stood at 119.7 (1970 = 100) as compared with a terminal figure of 122.4 provided for in the 1971-75 Plan(3).
+These indices do not appear to take account of extra money which the enterprises concerned primarily with meeting the Plan targets are increasingly paying in order to offset labour shortages.
+In some sectors it is not, however, the case for industry, where, on average, productivity seems to have increased more than wages during the last Five-Year Plan.
 When productivity has fallen short of wage increases unit wage costs have risen steadily.
-This phenomenon is particularly noticeable in agriculture and in construction.

-- only a fraction of 1% a year during 1974 and 1975. - (3) On the other hand it is possible in a centrally planned economy to shield enterprises from a rise in import prices by using the revenues deriving from higher export prices directly to pay the increased import bill.

-29. Planning does not appear to take sufficient account of the quality of goods or the wishes of consumers.
+This phenomenon is particularly noticeable in agriculture and in construction. - 29.
+Planning does not appear to take sufficient account of the quality of goods or the wishes of consumers.
 We have here two reasons for the failure of supply to satisfy demand, leading to the creation of large stocks of unsold goods.
-In an effort to run down these stocks, the authorities earmarked 2.4 milliard roubles in the State budgets for 1974-75 to subsidise price cuts.
+In an effort to run down these stocks, the authorities earmarked 2.4 milliard roubles in the State budgets for 1974-75 to subsidize price cuts.
 This measure does not appear to have been too successful since at the end of the period, 1.3 million washing machines and 120,000 refrigerators were still unsold.
 According to certain Soviet publications, such unwanted items accounted for some 15% of commercial stock in 1974.